Chart Color Schemes

 Wellington Point's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Wellington Point's health data shows positive results, with common health conditions being relatively standard across both young and elderly residents.
-The area has a high private health cover rate of approximately 58%, compared to 55.1% in Greater Brisbane.
+Wellington Point's health data shows positive results, with common conditions seen equally across young and older residents.
+Private health cover is high at approximately 58%, compared to 55.1% in Greater Brisbane.

-Asthma and arthritis are the most prevalent medical conditions, affecting 8.1 and 7.9% of residents respectively.
-68.3% of residents report no medical ailments, slightly higher than the 66.8% in Greater Brisbane.
-The area has a higher proportion of seniors aged 65 and over at 21.4%, compared to 20.0% in Greater Brisbane.
+The most prevalent conditions are asthma (8.1%) and arthritis (7.9%).
+About 68.3% of residents report no medical ailments, slightly higher than the 66.8% in Greater Brisbane.
+Residents aged 65 and over comprise 21.4%, compared to 20.0% in Greater Brisbane.
 Health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health